DaniPoletto/learning-solid-with-php/README.md

-# Learning Solid With PHP
+# Learning SOLID With PHP

 ### How is the project?
 Project was created during Alura course to learn principles of SOLID with PHP.